tolek-tpr/GLWrapper/README.md

 ## Registering custom BufferBuilders and Immediates
 In addition to the buffer builders provided by the `Buffers` class, you can also register your own `BufferBuilder` and `Immediate` objects.
 Why would you need to do something like this?
-Well, if you want to use a custom fragment or even vertex shader, by default GlWrapper picks the appropriate shader from a premade list, located in `ShaderProgramKeys`, but if you want more control over how your shapes look, you might want to register a custom fragment shader.
+Well, if you want to use a custom fragment or even vertex shader, by default GLWrapper picks the appropriate shader from a premade list, located in `ShaderProgramKeys`, but if you want more control over how your shapes look, you might want to register a custom fragment shader.

 ### Adding a BufferBuilder with a custom fragment shader